docker/docs/datacenter/dtr/2.3/guides/admin/monitor-and-troubleshoot/index.md

 ---
+title: Monitor Docker Trusted Registry
 description: Learn how to monitor your DTR installation.
-keywords: docker, registry, monitor, troubleshoot
+keywords: registry, monitor, troubleshoot
-title: Monitor Docker Trusted Registry
 ---

 Docker Trusted Registry is a Dockerized application.
 To monitor it, you can